 ***This is not financial advice.
 Always do your own research and understand the risks.
 These resources are for educational purposes only.***

 Basic Terminology for Trading Cryptocurrencies

-Cryptocurrency trading for beginners starts with understanding the language of crypto trading, we’ve curated a list of the top terms with a definition, as well as a link to further reading on the term in question.
+Cryptocurrency trading for beginners starts with understanding the language of crypto trading.
+So in this first section, we’ve curated a list of the top terms with a definition, as well as a link to further reading on the term in question.
 At the end, we’ve linked the HedgeTrade Encyclopedia to give a more expansive crypto language immersion in addition to some of the slang used by crypto market participants.
-This is not alphabetical; instead we tried to introduce the most basic terms first and build up to the more complex crypto trading terminology.
+This is not alphabetical like the Encyclopedia; instead we tried to introduce the most basic terms first and build up to the more complex crypto trading terminology.

-A cryptocurrency is a digital currency that operates on a blockchain, where all of its transactions are immutably stored.
+A cryptocurrency is a digital currency that operates on a blockchain, where all of its transactions are permanently stored without using personally identifying information.
 Cryptocurrencies all utilize encryption technologies to regulate how many units of currency will be minted and how transactions are carried out.
 Additionally, crypto enables secure, peer-to-peer payments and other economic opportunities that rest outside of 3rd party financial institutions and central banks.
 Read more: How Do Cryptocurrencies Work?